 - Travel towel

 - Vacuum bottle and hot drinks

 - Insulated pad for sitting

-For winter camping, as well as all the camping and kitchen equipment found in our backpacking checklist, you’ll want some additional cold-weather gear:
+For winter camping, check out the equipment found in our winter camping checklist, and remember additional cold-weather gear like:

 - Sleeping bag liner or overbag

 - Winter-rated sleeping pad or an extra pad

 Avalanche training skills

 And one last thing.
 The most critical thing to have in your winter backcountry quiver is knowledge about the conditions and the skills to assess the terrain around you.
 Learn avalanche training skills from Avalanche Canada or Avalanche Quebec, and find out how to get a free avalanche safety package rental at some of our stores when you sign up for a course.